ctrlshiftjaq/resend-billing-failture-template/README.md

 - The API route (`/api/send-billing-failure`) sends a pre-filled, example billing failure email.
 - The email template is written in React Email (see `emails/BillingFailureEmail.tsx`).
-- The email includes a PDF attachment [from LimeWire](https://limewire.com/d/26b1y#xWyJKs46zP) and a link to this repo in the footer.
+- The email includes a PDF attachment [Example](https://limewire.com/d/26b1y#xWyJKs46zP) and a link to this repo in the footer.

 ---